Coplanar Antenna Design for Microwave Entangled Signals Propagating in Open Air: Stepwise antenna

 Even with just one subdivision ($N=2$), we are able to find small enough values of the reflection coefficient to have an entangled output state.
-We can apply this procedure from left to right, and then from right to left, although we have found numerically that it works better only from right to left (starting from $l_{N}$), when we combine it with an optimization of the total size of the antenna.
-In Fig.~\ref{fig4} we can observe how the optimal impedance curves are shaped for different values of $N$.
+In the solutions presented in Fig.~\ref{fig4}, we start from a small number of subdivisions ($N=10$) and optimize the reflectivity.
+We then interpolate the optimal impedance by doubling the number of slices, adding the average impedance value of every pair of points in the original array in between said points.
+This means splitting each slice in half, while keeping the same linear impedance function.
+Because of this, the new impedance array, for $N=20$, gives the same reflectivity as the optimal impedance array we found for $N=10$.
+Now, taking the interpolated array as the initial guess, we optimize the reflectivity for $N=20$, and continue in the same fashion until we reach $N=160$.
+In Fig.~\ref{fig4}, we can observe how the optimal impedance curves are shaped for different values of $N$, starting at $N=10$, and doubling it through interpolation, until $N=160$.
 For each value, we also give the value of the reflection coefficient that such an antenna could achieve.
+Notice that these values decrease as $N$ becomes larger, while the interpolation method leads to very small changes in the impedances, such that the curves cannot be distinguished.